 An email to Internet Archive *does* work

-We emailed Internet Archive.
-While we did not receive an automatic response, they did respond to us about a week later.
+We emailed the Internet Archive.
+They responded to us about a week later.
 Below is the email they sent.

 Some say that archive.org_bot may work